anuragmishra-creates/Game/README.md

 ## 🧠 Inspiration

 This project was created for fun and learning.
 It brings together coding, creativity, design, and a bit of childhood magic — all packed into one board game.

 ---

-## 📬 Feedback & Contributions

-Feel free to fork the project or submit issues and improvements.
-Contributions are welcome, especially if you’re adding features like:

-- Multiplayer mode
-- Online syncing
-- Custom board builder
-- Token editor

----